nishuileabhain/fairdressers/README.md

 Colour scheme indicates that this website serves non binary people by using the colours of the non binary flag, which are black, white, yellow and purple.
 This colour scheme would be familiar and welcoming to people concerned with gender binary issues.
 The flash messages are pink which is a colour synonymous with the LGBT community and the transgender flag.
  * Typography
-The font has been taken from Materialize CSS
+The font has been taken from Materialize CSS (font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;)
  * Imagery
 The imagery throughout the site contains people with short hair, many of whom are female or of ambiguous gender.
 There are also positive representations of the LGBT/NB/transgender community included throughout.
  * Wireframes